OxfordIHTM/solutions-depressions-storms-and-typhoons-oh-my/README.md

-# Tropical Depressions, Storms, and Typhoons Oh My!
+# Tropical Depressions, Storms, and Typhoons Oh My! - Solutions

-This is a template repository for exercises in the [Open and Reproducible Science in R](https://oxford-ihtm.io/teaching) module of the [MSc in International Health and Tropical Medicine](https://www.tropicalmedicine.ox.ac.uk/study-with-us/msc-ihtm).
-This template repository can be used within a GitHub Classroom environment.
+This is a solutions repository for the exercise on **Tropical Depression, Storms, and Typhoons Oh My!** in the [Open and Reproducible Science in R](https://oxford-ihtm.io/teaching) module of the [MSc in International Health and Tropical Medicine](https://www.tropicalmedicine.ox.ac.uk/study-with-us/msc-ihtm).

-## Retrieving the assignment locally to your computer via RStudio

-To be able to work on this assignment, you will need to get a copy of the project/repository into your local computer using RStudio.

-The following tutorial shows the steps on how to do this - https://oxford-ihtm.io/ihtm-handbook/clone-repository-rstudio.html.

 ## Instructions for the assignment